quicwg/base-drafts/draft-ietf-quic-transport.md

 To protect the connection from failing due to such a spurious migration, the server MUST revert to using the last validated client address when validation of a new client address fails.

-If the server has no state about the last validated client address, it MUST close the connection silently and discard any further packets received from the client for this connection.
+If the server has no state about the last validated client address, it MUST close the connection silently by discarding all connection state.
+This results in new packets on the connection being handled generically.
+For instance, an endpoint MAY send a stateless reset in response to any further incoming packets.

-Receipt of packets with higher packet numbers from the legitimate client address will trigger another connection migration.
+Note that receipt of packets with higher packet numbers from the legitimate client address will trigger another connection migration.
 This will cause the validation of the address of the spurious migration to be abandoned.

 ### Loss Detection and Congestion Control